 *Update!
-Because of a generous grant from Bissell and that we have completed 269 spays and neuters towards our goal for 2019, we have adjusted the amount needed to reach our target!
-It only takes about $2000 for us to have 25 pets altered in underserved communities.
+Because of a generous grant from Bissell and donations that we have completed 269 spays and neuters towards our goal for 2019, we have adjusted the amount needed to reach our target!
+It only takes about $1400 for us to have 30 pets altered in under served communities.
 We call that a spay day.
 These spay days can have huge impact on the surrounding community and massively reduce shelter intake.
 The result is lower euthanasia rates.
-For each $2000 we raise, we will schedule a spay day and post about it here.
+For each $1400 we raise, we will schedule a spay day and post about it here.
 One spay day can prevent the births of more than 250,000 animals.

 With your help, we can fight the pet overpopulation crisis.
 Each year, thousands of adoptable, loyal, loving companion animals are euthanized due to lack of resources.
 It doesn't have to be that way.
 Let's address the problem at its source and help more dogs and cats get spayed and neutered.